unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 Get all points from the latest frame of the point cloud within the specified range of the input screen point.

 #### Inputs:
-- Target [Tango Point Cloud Component Reference]: The Unreal Engine / Tango Point Cloud interface object.
+- Target [[Tango Point Cloud Component](#tango-point-cloud-component) Reference]: The Unreal Engine / Tango Point Cloud interface object.
-- Screen Point [Vector 2D Structure]: Point on the screen in Pixels.
+- Screen Point [Vector 2D]: Point on the screen in Pixels.
 - Range [Float]: Range in Pixels around the screen point to return points from.

 #### Outputs: